Matt Bowen (American football): Regular season

+Playoffs

 After playing career

 Bowen currently works as a sports journalist and NFL writer for ESPN where he provides a former player's perspective on the inner workings of the league.
 He previously spent time working for Bleacher Report and the National Football Post website and has been a contributor to the Chicago Tribune website.
 He was also contributor on the Boers and Bernstein show.

 He also earned a master's in writing and publishing from DePaul University.

+Bowen currently is an assistant coach for football at IC Catholic Prep high school in Elmhurst, Illinois, which is the town where Bowen lives.

+Bowen and his wife, Shawn, have four sons.